by Wyn Hilty

 Drive us to Chuck E. Cheese!

-Chuck E. Cheese’s is a chain of family restaurants combining pizza, video games, animatronic animals “playing instruments,” and the ninth circle of hell.
+Chuck E. Cheese’s is a chain of family restaurants combining pizza, video games, and animatronic animals “playing instruments.”
 It is a favorite location for elementary school birthday parties.
 The chain was founded in 1977 by Atari co-founder Nolan Bushnell.
 The chain’s namesake mascot is ostensibly a mouse, although the name “Rick Rat’s Pizza” was briefly considered.
 Very briefly.
 Due to the COVID pandemic, the chain declared bankruptcy in 2020.

 Marty Allen is attacking.